 One of the reasons for interest in the \ip\ sets is the celebrated theorem of Hindman \cite{Hindman1974}, stating that the class of \ip\ sets is \emph{partition regular}.
 Here, we say that a class of sets $\cC \subset \cP(\NN)$ is \emph{partition regular} if for any $A \in \cC$ and any finite partition $A = \bigcup_{i = 1}^k A_i$ there exists some $i \in [k]$ such that $A_i \in \cC$.

 Barring spurious coincidences between different terms $n_\a$ and $n_\b$ with $\a \neq \b$, the set $\FS(n_i)$ can for most intents and purposes be identified with the set $\cF$ of finite subsets of $\NN$.
 To make this idea more precise, recall that we endow $\cF$ with the structure of a partial semigroup, where the operation is the disjoint union.
-Now, the map $\a \mapsto n_\a$ is a morphism of partial semigroups, and \ip\ sets are precisely the images of $\cF$ by morphisms.
+Now, the map $\a \mapsto n_\a$ is a morphism of partial semigroups.
+Moreover, any morphism of partial semigroups $\cF \to \NN$ takes the form $\alpha \mapsto n_\alpha = \sum_{i \in \alpha} n_i$ for some sequence $n_i$, and the \ip\ sets are precisely the images of $\cF$ in $\NN$ by such morphisms.